Top of main content

 It’s widely accepted that climate change is a serious issue and a major challenge to society.
 Our customers have told us that they want a service that is resilient to challenges.
 This includes current and future challenges including climate change.
 It's hard to predict the full extent and precise timing of its impacts.
 Planning for issues can make this extremely challenging.

-We regularly review the potential impacts of climate change on the business.
-We also develop plans to reduce this impact as part of our business planning.
+We have developed a plan to reduce the impact of climate change as part of our business planning.
 Key issues were found to be still broadly related to either too much, too little or the wrong sort of water.
 This challenge is reflected in performance commitments as agreed by Ofwat.

 You can find out more information in the following: